 Both coats are double breasted with multiple rows of buttons, a classic collar and a flared skirt.

-Kate’s newer coat also features velvet trims on the collar, cuffs and pocket flaps.
+Kate’s newer green coat also features velvet trims on the collar, cuffs and pocket flaps.

 Kate chose a new pair of dark green suede pumps for the St. Patrick’s Day celebrations.
 You can see the Emmy Shoes logo on the sole of Kate’s foot, as the following tweet illustrates: